CIMME (Integrated Center for Mechanics, Metallurgy and Electricity) (VIDEO)

 To demonstrate your education, you must provide ONE of the following documents:

-Starting on July 1er 2018, all candidates who have taken French courses in a private school in Quebec must meet one of these two requirements.
+From July 1, 2018, all candidates who have followed French courses in a private school in Quebec must meet one of these two requirements.

 Candidates who do not meet the language requirements may have a francization program in advance of their professional training, offered at one of the four adult education centers of the CSMB.
 Register in Francization.